Kyeongbin-Tom/logp-tpsa-analysis/README.md

 ### 🔍 Key Insights
 - **TPSA** shows a strong negative impact on LogP, supporting our original hypothesis.
 - **MolWt** and **AromaticProportion** also play important roles in the prediction.
-- SHAP enhances model transparency and helps bridge machine learning with chemical interpretability.
+- SHAP enhances model transparency and bridges machine learning with chemical interpretability.

 ## 📈 Visualizations